55 Fun Things to Do in Philadelphia

 People relaxing in Rittenhouse Square Park

 Fun fact: Rittenhouse Square was one of the five original squares created by William Penn in the 17th century.
-Today, it is a tree-filled park surrounded by luxury apartments, shops, and restaurants.
-Its year-round Saturday outdoor farmers market and many special events such as the Rittenhouse Square Spring Festival are highlights.
-Take a little time to enjoy the neighborhood while you’re in the area.
+Today, the lush park is surrounded by luxury apartments, shops, and restaurants.
+Its year-round outdoor farmers market on Tuesdays and Saturdays plus many special events such as the Rittenhouse Square Spring Festival are highlights.
+Take a little time to enjoy the neighborhood while you’re in the area or grab an outside seat at French bistro Parc and enjoy the people-watching.

 See the street art of the Mural Arts program